-This elegant, but simple dinner recipe blends Mediterranean cuisine with the abundant seafood found in Veracruz, a region that lies along the Gulf of Mexico.
-Any flaky white fish works well in this low carb fish dinner, but the fish most often associated with this coastal Mexican dish is red snapper.Jump to Recipe Print Recipe
+This elegant, but extremely simple dinner recipe blends Mediterranean cuisine with the abundant seafood found in Veracruz, a region that lies along the Gulf of Mexico.
+Any flaky white fish works well in this low carb fish dinner (I used cod in the recipe below), but the fish most often associated with this coastal Mexican dish is red snapper.Jump to Recipe Print Recipe

 The sauce is the star of this dish, made with lightly simmered onions, tomatoes, olives, capers and a little dry sherry or white wine.

 It is one of the few Mexican sauces that doesn’t call for chile peppers, although pickled jalapeños are frequently seen in a Veracruz sauce.

 I added a little smoky chile spice, which complemented the full flavors of the olives, capers and tomatoes, adding a bit of complexity to the dish.

 Golden raisins are sometimes added to a Veracruz sauce to cut the acidity and add a bit of sweetness.
 Raisins are quite high in sugar so I left them out.

 Which Fish is Best with a Veracruz Styled Dish?

 Almost any white fish can be used in this dish.
 I used frozen cod, as I live in Minnesota which is a landlocked state.
 Other fish that works well with Veracruz include: